Titles Read = 273

 The Late Monsieur Gallet — Georges Simenon

-Robert B. Parker’s Debt To Pay — Reed Farrel Coleman
+Robert B. Parker’s The Devil Wins — Reed Farrel Coleman

 A Laodicean; or, The Castle of the De Stancys — Thomas Hardy

 Is this the anti-Gothic novel: a decaying castle is overgrown to provide a curious garden artifact?

 Obvious but nicely done.
 Was this on Alfred Hitchcock Presents?

 “G” Is For Gumshoe — Sue Grafton